 You can visit our website without telling us who you are or revealing personal information about yourself, including your e-mail address.
-Our web server may collect anonymous information related to your visit to our website, such as IP address and domain used to access our website, browser type, the website you came from to access our website, the page you entered and exited at, any website page within our website that is viewed by that IP address and the country where you are located.
-We use this information to monitor our website’s performance (such as number of visits, average time spent, page views, etc.) and for our operational purposes, such as working to continually upgrade our website.
+By accepting our cookies, our web server may collect information related to your visit to our website, such as IP address and domain used to access our website, browser type, the website you came from to access our website, the page you entered and exited at, any website page visits within our website that is viewed by that IP address and the country where you are located.
+When you register for our newsletter this location based information is then also used to offer specific information like, events, campaigns, courses offered in the language of your country.
+We also gather this information for our operational purposes like; monitoring website’s performance (such as number of visits, average time spent, page views, etc.) in order to make sure we continually upgrade our website.

 - …when you directly give us personal information.

 We may collect and store information about you when you interact with us through the Site or other Jesus.net related Sites.
 For example, this could be when you…

 - …use any of the contact forms provided on our website;

 - …support our work through a donation;

 - …register for an event;